ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 Once the dataset is unzipped, open up excel, and begin to import the dataset.
 Go to the Data tab, then to the “From Text” button at the top ticker.
 Select the file that is the MSD that was downloaded.
 Click on “next” twice to bring you to step 3 of the Import Wizard.
 Scroll to the right until you see the “modality” column in the menu.
 Press and hold the shift key on your keyboard, and click on the modality column with the mouse.
 This should highlight all columns leading up the modality column in black.
 At the top left box named Column data format, click on the option that says ‘text’ to convert the data into text.
 Click finish.
 Make sure the dataset starts in cell A1.

+:question: Do we know when the shift will happen to access the MSDs through Genie rather than Panorama?
+** Also - please include in your script/video that forthe purpose of this course, learners should access the training dataset through the Handouts section of the PEPFAR Virtual Academy.

 ### 6. How to Create A Pivot Table **(Shazad)**
 Once the dataset has been successfully imported into excel, you can finally create pivot table.